cronvel/spellcast/doc/story.md

 An *emit* tag succeed if:
 - there is no listener attached to the emitted *event*
 - no listener have *cancelled* (i.e. interrupted) the event emitting
+- a listener have *cancelled* the event emitting with a *success* tag
-- a listener have *cancelled* the event emitting with a *success* tag, or alternatively (not recommended) with a *cancel* tag whose value is the string `'success'`
+- a listener have *cancelled* the event emitting with a *cancel* tag but a *maybe-success* tag was encountered during some listener's execution

 Reciprocally, an *emit* tag fails if:
-- a listener have *cancelled* the event emitting with a *failure* tag, or alternatively (not recommended) with a *cancel* tag whose value is the string `'failure'`
+- a listener have *cancelled* the event emitting with a *failure* tag
-- a listener have *cancelled* the event emitting with a *cancel* tag with no value or with any value different from `'success'`
+- a listener have *cancelled* the event emitting with a *cancel* tag
+- no listener have *cancelled* the event emitting but a *maybe-failure* tag was encountered during some listener's execution

+If multiple *maybe-success*/*maybe-failure* tags are encountered, the last one prevails.

 Exemple:
 ```